 Some of the factors to be considered include:

-Attorney Thomas Upchurch has extensive experience with probate and estate litigation.
+Attorney Thomas Upchurch has extensive experience dealing with probate and estate litigation in Florida.
 He is familiar with the complex procedures and requirements associated with this type of litigation, and is dedicated to protecting the interests of legitimate heirs and beneficiaries.
 He also understands the stress and emotional issues associated with seeing unscrupulous parties try to derail your loved one’s wishes and divert assets.
 That’s why we combine compassionate, empathetic client service with aggressive representation.

 If you need help to fight back against an exploitative caretaker or family member, a dishonest or unqualified personal representative or trustee, or other party who is jeopardizing your loved one’s legacy, schedule a consultation today.